-The performance of Kore.ai’s Knowledge Graph is based on the proper organization of the Knowledge Graph based upon key domain terms and establishing a hierarchy.
+The performance of the Knowledge Graph is based on proper organization based upon key domain terms, and on establishing a hierarchy.

-Building the FAQs might be easy when you start fresh with the Knowledge Graph, but in case you have a list of questions-answer pairs converting the same into a fully functional Knowledge Graph might be a tedious task.
+Building the FAQs is easy when you start fresh with the Knowledge Graph, but in case you have a list of questions-answer pairs, converting it into a fully functional Knowledge Graph is a tedious task.

-Kore.ai’s Knowledge Graph Generator automatically extracts terms from FAQs, defines the hierarchy between these terms, and also associates the FAQs to the right terms.
-You can then import the output file from the generator to your Bot’s Knowledge Graph, without having to worry about the hierarchy.
-You can also edit the hierarchy, after import, to suite your needs.
-It is highly recommended you review and make changes as the Knowledge Graph generated is a suggestion alone.
+Kore.ai’s XO Platform provides a Knowledge Graph Generator that automatically extracts terms from FAQs, defines the hierarchy between these terms, and also associates the FAQs to the right terms.
+You can then import the output file from the generator to your VA’s Knowledge Graph without having to worry about the hierarchy.
+You can also edit the hierarchy after import to suit your needs.
+It is highly recommended to review and make changes as the Knowledge Graph generated is only a suggestion.

-NOTE: Knowledge Graph Generator is available from ver7.1 of the platform.
+Note: The Knowledge Graph Generator is available from v7.1 of the platform.

 The Kore.ai Knowledge Graph Generator is hosted on the Kore GitHub repository.
-This document gives the steps in the installation and usage of the generator.
+This document provides the steps needed to install and use the generator.

-- Python 3.6: The Knowledge Graph Generator requires python 3.6.
-This can be downloaded from here.
+- Python 3.6: The Knowledge Graph Generator requires python v3.6.
+You can download it here.

-- Virtual Environment: It is advised to use virtual environment, instead of installing requirements in the system directly.
-Follow the steps mentioned here to setup virtual environment.
+- Virtual Environment: It is advised to use a virtual environment, instead of installing requirements in the system directly.
+Follow the steps mentioned here to set up a virtual environment.

-- Windows 10 users should install Windows 10 SDK.
-You can download it from here.
+- Windows 10 users must install Windows 10 SDK.
+You can download it here.

-- Operating system should be upto date for seamless installation of requirements.
-Some libraries like SpiCy (internal dependency) need specific DLLs which are available in the latest updates.
+- The operating system must be up to date for a seamless installation of requirements.
+Some libraries like SpiCy (internal dependency) need specific DLLs that are available in the latest updates.

-- Export the Knowledge Graph from Kore.ai Bot Builder platform, see here for how.
+- Export the Knowledge Graph from Kore.ai XO Platform, see here for how.

-- Build the Knowledge Graph in a tabular form, with questions in the first column and answers in the corresponding second column and saving the file in csv format.
+- Build the Knowledge Graph in a tabular form with questions in the first column and answers in the corresponding second column and save the file in CSV format.

 - Extract the zip file into a folder and open the command prompt from that generator folder.

-Once the virtual environment is activated, you should see the virtual environment name at the start of every command in the console.
+Once the virtual environment is activated, you can see the virtual environment name at the start of every command in the console.

 pip install -r requirements.txt

-- Download spacy english model: Run following command to download spaCy, the NLP model.
+- Download spacy English model: Run the following command to download spaCy, the NLP model.

 python -m spacy download en